 Hazel is survived by her three children William ‘Billy’ Hays, III – Dallas, Texas; Dr. Barrett Hays (Gretta) – Tucson, Arizona; and Karen Hays, San Antonio, Texas; her niece, whom she raised Rosalynd Calhoun – Houston, Texas.
 She is also survived by her three remaining siblings: Thomas Aaron ‘Jack’ Calhoun – Texas City, Texas; Mary Etta Calhoun Toliver – LaMarque, Texas; and Richard Edwin ‘Ed’ Calhoun (Avis) – San Antonio, Texas; her sister-in-law Lucille Calhoun – San Antonio, Texas; four grandchildren, RoShana Adamson; Christopher Thomas (Keri); Leanna H. Hays; India Elizabeth Hays; and six great grandchildren: Addison, Quinn, & Oliver Thomas; Raven, Jadyn and Quinn Adamson and other nieces and nephews.

-To send flowers to HAZEL's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of HAZEL E. HAYS, please visit our floral store.